awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-mutual-tls.md

 You can use mutual TLS along with other [authorization and authentication methods](http-api-access-control.md) that API Gateway supports\.
 API Gateway forwards the certificates that clients provide to Lambda authorizers and to backend Lambda integrations\.

+**Important**
+By default, clients can invoke your API by using the `execute-api` endpoint that API Gateway generates for your API\.
+To ensure that clients can access your API only by using a custom domain name with mutual TLS, disable the default `execute-api` endpoint\.
+To learn more, see [Disabling the default endpoint for an HTTP API](http-api-disable-default-endpoint.md)\.

 ## Configuring mutual TLS for a custom domain name<a name="http-api-mutual-tls-configure"></a>

 To use mutual TLS, create a truststore of X\.509 certificates that you trust to access your API\.
 The certificates can be from public or private certificate authorities\.
 Certificates can have a maximum chain length of four\.
 You can also provide self\-signed certificates\.
 The following are supported: